Xyvir/Thumby-Website/docs/Education/Simple-Looping-BMG-Example.md

 Below we will walk you through one method of creating such a function (which can slot direction into SaurRun) with explanations along the way.

+## Part 1: Initializing the variables

+First we will need to lay some groundwork; we'll need to code in a song using python data structures for the thumby to play.
+All the below items should be inserted before the main song loop.
+These can be broken up into three seperate steps.

-# Step 1: Creating a Music Note Dictionary
+### Step 1: Creating a Music Note Dictionary

 This step is optional, but our Song List will be more human-readable and easier to work with if can populate it with note names instead of frequency intergers.
 Basically we need to use a python dictionary (or hash table) to associate each note name with is proper frequency it hertz.
 This one is incomplete and only has the notes we will be using for our song, but you should be able to fill in all the other notes yourself pretty easily.
 Later on we will pass each note name to this dictionary and it will convert them into the appropriate frequencies as expected by thumby.audio.play